AdaCore/training_material/courses/rust_essentials/080_pattern_matching/01_patterns.rst

   - Not a sequence of procedural field accesses

-- This style scales effectively as data structures grow in complexity
+- Scale effectively as data structures grow in complexity

 .. code:: rust